ixodev/qaware-2026-farning-school/README.md

-# 2025 Code Night @ Schloss Gymnasium Mainz
+# 2026 Farning School Workshop @ QAware

-This repository is supposed to contain code for the Code Night at the "Gymnasium am Kurfürstlichen Schloss Mainz".
+This repository contains code for the Farning School Workshop.
 For this, a task for a two component microservice was designed, reproducing a simplified version of a car selling system, composed of a central server instance, which provides for a management of incoming and outgoing car part information as well as a client instance, which retrieves data from the server and displays it to a client or worker at the car selling company.
 For more information concerning the task, check out the [specifications](TASK.md).

 ## Installation